resucutie/beyond-software/public/assets/index.md

 @[greetings](e)

-# Android-focused applications
-Those are applications that their functionality is directred related with Android.
-An android-only video player, for example, won't come here, but an application store would

-## Application installation
-[F-Droid](https://f-droid.org/) :c-android: - Decentralized store for downloading FOSS applications.
-[Droid-ify](https://droidify.eu.org/) :c-android: | [Neo Store](https://github.com/NeoApplications/Neo-Store) :c-android: - Material You frontends for F-Droid and IzzyOnDroid

-[Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) :c-android: - Open source alternative to Google Play Store that allows a more private navigation.

-[APKMirror](https://apkmirror.com) :c-web: - Website to download dumped APKs

-## System customization
-[Repainter](https://repainter.app/) :c-android: :c-freemium: - Application to apply custom Monet color schemes

-[Nova Launcher](https://novalauncher.com/) :c-android: :C-freemium: - A well-known launcher [Kvaesitso](https://kvaesitso.mm20.de/) :c-android: - Application launcher that provides a different experience in contrast to the grid-based launchers

 # Modding
-## Any
+## General

-[ReVanced](https://revanced.app) :c-android: - Application that can apply various patches to numerous apps including YouTube and TikTok
+[ReVanced](https://revanced.app) :c-android: - Application that can apply various patches to numerous android apps including YouTube and TikTok.
+Spiritual successor to Vanced
+--Note: It requires the need of a microG client for YouTube and YouTube music if your device does not have root access.
+At the moment, the most compatible microG manager with ReVanced, according to the community, is [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG)--

 ## Discord
-[Vencord](https://vencord.dev/) :c-pc: - A regex patch based Discord desktop client mod.
+[Vencord](https://vencord.dev/) :c-web: :c-pc: - A regex patch based Discord desktop client mod.
 Most plugins come built in
-[BetterDiscord](https://betterdiscord.app/) :c-pc: - A well-known Discord desktop client mod.
-The most popular
+[BetterDiscord](https://betterdiscord.app/) :c-pc: - A well-known plugin-based Discord desktop client mod.
+The most popular option
 [Replugged](https://replugged.dev/) :c-pc: - A Discord desktop client mod made with a way more robust API for plugins

 [OpenAsar](https://replugged.dev/) :c-pc: - Rewrite of Discord's desktop code to increase speed. *Note: Vencord's installer offers the option to install OpenAsar*